 - 1.3 Cross References-When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the future, and any successor to them, by whatever name called.
-If any amended or restated document differs materially from the originally referenced document, the actuary should consider the guidance in this standard to the extent it is applicable and appropriate. - 1.4 Effective Date-This standard will be effective for any actuarial work product with a measurement date on or after twelve months after adoption by the Actuarial Standards Board (ASB).
+If any amended or restated document differs materially from the originally referenced document, the actuary should consider the guidance in this standard to the extent it is applicable and appropriate. - 1.4 Effective Date-This standard will be effective for any actuarial work product with a measurement date on or after June 30, 2015.
+Earlier adoption of this standard is encouraged.